emberjs/guides/source/routing/defining-your-routes.md

 ### Multi-word Model Names

 For multi-word models all the names are camel cased except for the dynamic segment.
-For example, a model named `BigMac` would have a resource path of `/bigMacs/:big_mac_id`, route named `bigMac`, template named `bigMac`.
+For example, a model named `BigMac` would have a path of `/bigMacs/:big_mac_id`, route named `bigMac`, template named `bigMac`.

 ### Dynamic Segments